siribi/CODEML_WORKFLOW/README.md

 ORTHOFINDER <br />
 EMBOSS (distmat algorithm) <br />
 GUIDANCE2  <br />
+PRANK <br />
 You will also need Python 2 (I have not updated the scripts to newer Python versions)

 NOTE ON GUIDANCE2:
+- GUIDANCE2 does not seem to have been updated since 2016: http://guidance.tau.ac.il/source
-I have experienced problems with the MSA_parser.pm in GUIDANCE2 and contacted the developers regarding this.
+- I have experienced problems with the MSA_parser.pm in GUIDANCE2 and contacted the developers regarding this.
-They sent me a new version, but I don't think it is implemented in the program yet (I had the exact same problem when I downloaded it years later).
+They sent me a new version, but I don't think it is implemented in the program (I had the exact same problem when I downloaded it years later).
 With the new MSA_parser.pm, the final alignment file is called: MSA.PRANK.aln.Sorted.With_Names.
 You can replace the file /cluster/home/siribi/nobackup/programs/guidance.v2.02/www/Guidance/../bioSequence_scripts_and_constants//MSA_parser.pm with the MSA_parser.pm found in the GUIDANCE2_bugfix directory.
 There is no need for new compilation/installation. <br />

-GUIDANCE2 sometimes errors out on predicted genes from genome cds, so I have run such files through Transdecoder first.
+- GUIDANCE2 sometimes errors out on predicted genes from genome cds, so I have run such files through Transdecoder first.

 To make alignments with this set up, you first need to:
 1) have a set of cds and peptide files for the species you work with, and
 2) run OrthoFinder with the peptide files from your species set.
 Remember to include the multiple sequence alignment option (https://github.com/davidemms/OrthoFinder).
+NB: Note that GUIDANCE2, codeml and RELAX may be sensitive to gene sequences that are not complete or weirdly formatted (e.g., they are lacking start codons, contains internal stop codons etc).
+I have for instance chosen to remove sequences containing gaps and internal stop codons.
+This is an issue that may apply to some non-model genomes.

+Formatting of fastas:
 It can be smart to add a species abbreviation to all fasta entries, so that they can be searched and filtered on the basis of this name.
 My scripts do some sorting and filtering on the basis of such abbreviations.
 Scripts to edit fasta headers can be found in the fasta_prep directory.